Who We Are

 Norwegian Church Aid, Norway

-TBC Board members meet at least twice annually in person at an Extraordinary General Meeting (EGM) and at the Annual General Meeting (AGM).
-At least another two meetings are conducted electronically each year.
+TBC board members meet at least twice annually in person at an Extraordinary General Meeting (EGM) and at the Annual General Meeting (AGM).
+At least another two meetings are conducted over the Internet each year.

 TBC would like to sincerely thank its donors and members for their generous contributions and support.